[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 Where the company still has an active business, and where the company disputes the demand, the filing of a winding up petition can often cause grave reputational and business damage.

 The Court process for the winding up petition will require mandatory advertisement and inserting of a notice in the Government Gazette.
 The public knowledge may cause contracting parties to fear whether the company is going under and banks may also take the step to freeze the company’s bank accounts.
 So, as a matter of litigation strategy, if the company disputes the sum demanded, it is important for a company to take steps to prevent the filing of a winding up petition.
+The company may need to apply for, what is called, a Fortuna injunction to restrain the filing and presentation of the winding up petition.

 Enter the Liquidator